WebAssembly/gc/proposals/gc/MVP-JS.md

 With the [GC proposal](Overview.md), which extends the Reference Types proposal, the fundamental questions for the JS API are:
-* How are struct/array references created by [`struct.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures)
+* How do struct/array references created by [`struct.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#structures)
   and [`array.new`](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#arrays)
   get [converted to JS values](https://webassembly.github.io/spec/js-api/index.html#tojsvalue)?
 * Which JS values can be [converted into WebAssembly values](https://webassembly.github.io/spec/js-api/index.html#towebassemblyvalue)